 Choosing a “Good” Rod

-- The type of material that the rod consists of, including the blank, guides, and handle
+- The type of material each components is made of, including the blank, guides, and handle

 One of the biggest benefits of having the best fishing rod is having the right tools to target the fish you want.
 When many people begin fishing, they buy only low-priced rods assuming that there really isn’t a difference in quality.
 Little do they know, problems like snags and backlashes happen many times with bad rods.
 In addition, cheap rods can break more easily than the higher priced fishing rods, which is very frustrating when you are out on the water.
 Like the saying goes, you get what you pay for.

 A good fishing rod is one that fits your purposes.
-When you’re looking for a rod, you should ask yourself a few important questions:
+When you’re looking for a rod, you should ask yourself these five important questions:

 There are four different things to consider before you pick the best fishing rod for your needs.

-1. You must decide what type of fish you want to fish for.
+1. The type of fish you want to fish for.

 People generally fish in the lakes, oceans, or rivers that are closest to their home.
 It would be helpful to research your surrounding area to find what fish live in your waters.
 I recommend specializing in one species of fish first, and then expand as you get better and better.
 Learn everything there is to know about your target fish, such as their feeding habits.
 This will help you find and catch more fish.

-2. You must consider the rod parts that best suit your needs.
+2. The rod parts that best suit your needs.

 Understanding the different kinds of tackle (fishing tools) will help you decide what works best for you.
 Much of this depends on what kind of fishing you will do.
 For example, if you are targeting larger fish, you will want a baitcaster reel, which is made to cast larger bait.
 Do you want a long rod or a short rod?
 A long rod will allow you to cast longer distances, while a short rod will help you pull the game fish that love to fight.